LOKRAI4/currencies-accounts-cards/README.md

 digital currencies IT applications term.

-social mediabase
+social media base

-interactive screens devices
+screens devices interactive

 IT works an employment.